wyf0912/ExposureDiffusion/README.md

 ```

-## Pretrained models
+## Pre-trained models
-You can download the pretrained models from the [google drive], which includes the following models
+You can download the pre-trained models from [google drive], which includes the following models
 - The UNet model trained on P+g noise model, ELD noise model, and real-captured paired dataset.
 - The NAFNet model trained on P+g and ELD noise models.

 ## Test
 For the evaluation of models, you shall use the same hyper-parameters (i.e., the same usage of ```--concat_origin``` ) with the training ones.
-For example, if you want to evalute the performance of the models based on NAFNet, you shell use the following commands
+For example, if you want to evaluate the performance of the models based on NAFNet, you shell use the following commands

 ```bash
 # Test of the ELD+NAFNet model